-The aim of this subsection is to highlight the common and dissimilar areas and to give an overview of the most widely used indicators that appear in most of the rankings through the eight most popular global university rankings.
+This subsection aims to highlight the common and dissimilar areas and to give an overview of the most widely used indicators that appear in most of the rankings through the eight most popular global university rankings.
 Figure 2.1 shows the indicators of the selected eight rankings4 categorized by the author.